Trump says he will receive report on proposed Oracle TikTok deal Thursday

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Wednesday he was not ready to sign off on a proposed deal involving Oracle Corp ORCL.N and ByteDance's TikTok and that he would receive a report on it on Thursday.
+WASHINGTON, Sept 16 (Reuters) - U.S. President Donald Trump said on Wednesday he was not ready to sign off on a proposed deal involving Oracle Corp and ByteDance’s TikTok and that he would receive a report on it on Thursday.

 Trump, at a news conference, said he was told there was no legal path to ensure money from the TikTok deal goes to the U.S. government.
 Under ByteDance’s proposal, the Beijing-based company would keep a majority stake in TikTok’s global business and create headquarters for TikTok in the United States.